-7.6.1 This section identifies ways in which negative impacts can be mitigated and positive impacts can be enhanced in relation to the biodiversity theme.
+- 7.6.1 This section identifies ways in which negative impacts can be mitigated and positive impacts can be enhanced in relation to the biodiversity theme. - 7.6.2 The Publication Core Strategy is considered to have positive impacts on the Biodiversity theme.
+As the strategy has been through a number of sustainability appraisals already, suggested mitigation measures have already been incorporated within the strategy as appropriate.

-7.6.2 The implementation of the Core Strategy is not expected to have any negative impacts on biodiversity in the Borough due to the high level of protection and appropriate mitigation provided to biodiversity assets in the Borough by a number of policies.
+7.6.3 The implementation of the Core Strategy is not expected to have any negative impacts on biodiversity in the Borough due to the high level of protection and appropriate mitigation provided to biodiversity assets in the Borough by a number of policies.
 The potential for negative impacts may arise if there is a failure in implementing the full range of Core Strategy policies.

-- 7.6.3 Potential positive impacts on the topic area of biodiversity can be summarised as follows: - Policies EN5, EN6 and EN18 strengthen the requirements for conserving the Borough's biodiversity assets within the Second Draft Publication Core Strategy. - Policies SF1, EC4, EN1, EN2, CO7, CO1 and CO2 identify the need to direct development towards the key urban centres within Bury. - Policies EN3 and EN4 have a positive impact on developing and managing a Green Infrastructure Network in the Borough, which will have a positive impact on protecting key biodiversity assets in the Borough. - Policy EN2 encourages the positive use of Green Belts e.g. by retaining and enhancing natural assets and has links to other environmental policies such as Biodiversity (EN5 and EN6).
+- 7.6.4 A number of Core Strategy policies are considered to have the potential for particularly positive impacts on the topic area of biodiversity.
+In order to maximise the positive impacts, it will be particularly important that these policies are rigorously pursued.
+Potential positive impacts can be summarised as follows: - Policies CP1, EN5, EN6 and EN18 strengthen the requirements for conserving the Borough's biodiversity assets within the Publication Core Strategy. - Policies SF1, EC4, EN1, EN2, CO1 and CO2 identify the need to direct development towards the key urban centres within Bury. - Policies EN3 and EN4 have a positive impact on developing and managing a Green Infrastructure Network in the Borough, which will have a positive impact on protecting key biodiversity assets in the Borough. - Policy EN2 encourages the positive use of Green Belts e.g. by retaining and enhancing natural assets and has links to other environmental policies such as Biodiversity (EN5 and EN6).

-Policies EN10, EN11 and EN12 encourage the development of a zero carbon infrastructure and carbon reduction throughout the Borough, which will have indirect positive impacts on biodiversity by maintaining air quality,
+• Policies EN10, EN11 and EN12 encourage the development of a zero carbon infrastructure and carbon reduction throughout the Borough, which will have indirect positive impacts on biodiversity by maintaining air quality,

-- 7.7.1 To monitor the impacts of the Second Draft Publication Core Strategy on this sustainability theme, appropriate indicators should be selected from the following list: - Change in areas of populations of biodiversity importance, including (i) change in priority habitats and species by type and (ii) change in areas designated for their intrinsic environmental value including sites of international, national, sub-regional or local significance. - % of area of land designated as SBIs within the local authority in favourable condition. - No. of developments including landscaping schemes to benefit biodiversity. - Loss of designated habitat.
+- 7.7.1 To monitor the impacts of the Publication Core Strategy on this sustainability theme, appropriate indicators should be selected from the following list: - Change in areas of populations of biodiversity importance, including (i) change in priority habitats and species by type and (ii) change in areas designated for their intrinsic environmental value including sites of international, national, sub-regional or local significance. - % of area of land designated as SBIs within the local authority in favourable condition. - No. of developments including landscaping schemes to benefit biodiversity. - Loss of designated habitat.